Skip to main content

 Pineify Website

-Think of it like hiring a contractor for your house.
-You want someone who shows you their past work, explains what they’re doing, and doesn’t make promises that sound too good to be true.
+Think of it like hiring a contractor for your house: you want someone who shows past work, explains their approach, and doesn't make promises that sound too good to be true.

-Here are a few warning signs to keep in mind:
+Here are the warning signs I've learned to watch for:

-• No public TradingView profile or examples: If they can’t or won’t show you their published scripts on TradingView, you have no way to check the quality of their work.
+• No public TradingView profile.
+If they can't show published scripts, there's no way to check quality.

 CapabilityWhat It Means For You

-High First-Try SuccessAbout 85% of the code it generates compiles correctly immediately, meaning less time debugging.
+High First-Try SuccessAbout 85% of generated code compiles immediately—less time debugging.

-Remembers Your ContextIt keeps your previous requests in mind, so you can say “add a stop-loss to that last strategy” without starting over.
+Remembers Your ContextSay "add a stop-loss to that last strategy" without starting over.

-Iterate in Real-TimeAsk for changes and see the code update instantly, making refinement a smooth conversation.
+Iterate in Real-TimeRequest changes and see the code update instantly.

 FactorHire a Pine Script DeveloperPineify AI